hackoregon/data-science-pet-containers/README.md

     run this, it will take some time.
 Once the image is built and the databases restored, it will be faster.

-    When it’s done you’ll see
+    When it's done you'll see

         Successfully tagged postgis:latest
         Creating containers_postgis_1 ... done